In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 With the help of smart contracts, human interference can be reduced.
 Smart contracts help mitigate the risk of manipulation caused by the mediators and also increase transparency.

 Smart contracts are stored on the Blockchain so that both parties can see logged transactions.
-An additional advantage of using smart contracts is that they speed up claim processing, reducing administrative costs for the organizations.
+An additional advantage of using smart contracts is that they speed up claim processing, reducing administrative costs for organizations.

-Fraud Detection using Blockchain
+Fraud Detection Using Blockchain

 According to a report by PWC, insurance companies lose around 8.5 percent of their revenue to fraud.
 These frauds occur due to gaps in the insurance industry.
 Gaps such as:

-- Data stored in a central database becomes a single point of failure.
+• Data stored in a central database becomes a single point of failure.

-This also creates opportunities for the criminals to make multiple claims across different insurers for a single loss.
+This also creates opportunities for criminals to make multiple claims across different insurers for a single loss.

 Blockchain enables better communication and coordination between insurers to combat fraud.
 On the distributed ledger, insurers could record permanent transactions with granular access controls to protect data security.